 Make sure that you wear warm clothing which you don’t mind getting dirty.
 Once you decide caving is something you would want to pursue you could invest in an oversuit which will protect you from dirt and keep you somewhat dry.

 What to expect

-Caves come in various sizes, some are small enough for you needing to take a deep breath in to squeeze through, some which are big enough to house the blackpool tower from tip to foundations (Titan).
+Caves come in various sizes, some are small enough for you needing to take a deep breath in to squeeze through, some which are big enough to house the Blackpool tower from tip to foundations (Titan).

 You don’t need to be an athlete to go caving as there are caves suitable for everyone.
 Some caves require you to crawl flat out for the duration of the visit whereas others require you to crawl, walked stoop or even ascent/descend ropes in order to progress.
-You’ll certainly know if the trip has been trecerous as you might ache of the following few days.
+You’ll certainly know if the trip has been treacherous as you might ache the following few days.

 However, caving skills are best developed by observing more experienced cavers – this is one of the great advantages of caving within a team.
-Each budding caver will find their own unique style of caving depending on the type of caves they like and their own body shape.
+Each buddying caver will find their own unique style of caving depending on the type of caves they like and their own body shape.

-Like any outdoor activity caving has it’s own associated hazards.
+Like any outdoor activity caving has its own associated hazards.
 When entering abandoned mines there is a risk to come across open shafts, loose rocks or deep water pits which need to be navigated safely.
 Weather also plays an important role as flooding does affect some of our local caves however these sites are marked accordingly and not usually attempted by the beginner.
 Reading guidebooks prior to attending a cave is very important as well is taking a cave survey to keep your bearings.

 The British Caving Association (BCA) is very direct in recognising the dangers and who is responsible for mitigating the risks, as their participation statement demonstrates;